 They create a big mesh especially in residential areas by their burrowing and gnawing activity.
 They can gnaw through and damage your walls and barriers under your roof.
 Rodents tend to gnaw even the rigid materials including lead sheathing, cinder block, aluminium siding and some concrete.

-Almost similar to bio-war, some people can become victim to Plague, a contagious bacterial disease mainly caused by rodents.
+Almost similar to bio-war, some people can become victim to Plague, a contagious bacterial disease mainly carried (but not caused) by rodents.

 Signs of Rodent Infestation

 The presence of rodents can be sensed through some signs such as: